Jeffrey Epstein's 'Little Black Book' up for auction in Maryland

 Epstien, a multimillionaire who faced federal charges after being accused of sex trafficking minors, died in a New York prison.
 His death was ruled a suicide.

-The Little Black Book is said to contain names and contact information of many high-profile individuals.
+The Little Black Book is said to contain the names and contact information of many high-profile individuals in fields including finance, manufacturing, real estate, film, television, and more.

 "The entries are printed reproductions, likely reduced in size to accommodate this rather small binding.
 There are 386 printed entries with two additional entries penned in a childlike hand on the last page, very similar to Epstein's hand but the sample is too small for us to warrant this as fact.
 They vary in length from only a few lines to over 10-15 lines or more each, and each of these entries may have several more names included within," an excerpt from the book's auction webpage reads.